Algae

 Filamentous Algae

-Filamentous Algae Known as “pond scum”, filamentous algae forms greenish mats upon the water’s surface.
-It typically begins its growth along the edges or bottom of the pond.
-Has a thread-like appearance, due to the fact that a series of cells join ene to end.
+Filamentous algae, commonly referred to as “pond scum”, forms greenish mats on the water’s surface and usually starts growing along the edges or bottom of the pond.
+This type of algae has a distinctive thread-like appearance, resulting from a series of cells joined end to end.

 Planktonic Algae